VenusteNTEZIMANA/VenusteNTEZIMANA-DATA-STRUCTURE-EXAM-223009022-NTEZIMANAVenuste/OOP_C++_EXAM/README.txt

 A Student structure was created to store each student's name, their list of grades, and the number of grades they have.
 Instead of using fixed-size arrays for grades, dynamic memory allocation was used.
 This means that when a student is created, the memory for their grades is allocated at runtime based on how many grades the user wants to enter.
 2. Abstract Metric Class and Inheritance
 An abstract base class named Metric was defined.
 This class includes a pure virtual function, meaning that any class derived from it must implement this function.
 Two metric types were created:
-MeanMetric: Calculates the average of a student’s grades.
+MeanMetric: Calculates the average of a studentâ€™s grades.
 MinMetric: Determines the minimum grade from the list.
 Both classes inherit from Metric, demonstrating the use of inheritance and polymorphism.
 3. Polymorphism and Metric Array